tyrwh/tyrwh.github.io/_tutorials/dont_use_r_for_ml.md

 I can maybe just copy-paste the stuff here from that one email rant I sent out.

-*Pearson's correlation coefficient* ($r$) is a very common metric to describe the relationship between two variables, as is the *coefficient of determination* ($R^2$).
+*Pearson's correlation coefficient* ($r$) and the related *coefficient of determination* ($R^2$) are very common metrics used to describe the relationship between two variables.

-There are very good reasons not to use either of these in evaluating an ML model, however.
+There are good reasons why these are not commonly used in evaluating an ML model, however.

+One pitfall